Children’s Formation

 .

-• A teacher kneeling on the floor with four young children exploring stories during Godly Play Sunday School class at Saint Peter's Episcopal Church in Arlington, VA.
+• A teacher kneeling on the floor with 4-6 year old children exploring stories during Godly Play Sunday School class at Saint Peter's Episcopal Church in Arlington, VA.

 4 years - 1st Grade